-Learn about Study Abroad in Buenos Aires.
+Learn about Study & Intern in Buenos Aires.

 Argentinians are gradually becoming aware of the needs of people with disabilities.
 This growing awareness is slowly being seen in the development of public policies aimed towards equity, however the city of Buenos Aires is not well accessible for individuals with mobility disabilities.
 Argentinians in general are very helpful.
 A lot of improvements have been made in the past decade.
 Many companies are hiring employees with disabilities, and new buildings and transportation are taking into consideration the needs of the disabled.